 Advancement: New Teaching Assistants will be hired at Level 1.
 After two regular semesters, TAs will be advanced to Level 2.
 TAs will be advanced to Level 3 after six semesters of teaching or after passing their comprehensive exams, whichever comes first.

 The minimum course credits required to retain an Assistantship are shown in the table below, but this changes frequently, so it is a good idea to check with the Graduate Secretary if you have questions.

-Assistantship Appointment University Minimum Credit Enrollment Federal (IRS) Minimum Enrollment per Semester 1/4 time Master's Students 6 in Fall & Spring; 3 in Summer 5 Credits Doctoral Students PhDs who have passed comps 3 (any semester) 1 (any semester) 3 Credits 1 Credit 1/2 time Master's Students 6 in Fall & Spring; 3 in Summer 5 Credits Doctoral Students PhDs who have passed comps 3 (any semester) 1 (any semester) 3 Credits 1 Credits 3/4 time Master's Students 3 (any semester) 5 Credits Doctoral Students PhDs who have passed comps 3 (any semester) 1 (any semester) 3 Credits 3 Credits
+Assistantship Appointment University Minimum Credit Enrollment Federal (IRS) Minimum Enrollment per Semester 1/4 time Master's Students 6 in Fall & Spring; 3 in Summer 5 Credits Doctoral Students 3 (any semester) 3 Credits PhDs who have passed comps 1 (any semester) 1 Credit 1/2 time Master's Students 6 in Fall & Spring; 3 in Summer 5 Credits Doctoral Students 3 (any semester) 3 Credits PhDs who have passed comps 1 (any semester) 1 Credits 3/4 time Master's Students 3 (any semester) 5 Credits Doctoral Students 3 (any semester) 3 Credits PhDs who have passed comps 1 (any semester) 3 Credits